 Fat Bike Trails & Conditions

 Enjoy the Best Fat Biking in the Northwest

 At Methow Cycle & Sport, we're committed to providing you with the best information on all things cycling, including bike products and services in our shop as well as trail conditions to help you get out and ride in the Methow Valley.
 Check back here for updates before you head out, as riding conditions vary and new trails open frequently.
 Been out riding?
 Let us know about trail conditions.

 A wide trail shared with skiers and canine friends.
 8-mile round trip out and back to Grizzly Hut in the Rendezvous.
 Steadily climbs from trailhead all the way to hut with great views of the valley.
 Add the new Lynn's trail for an additional 2 mile singletrack loop.
-Often in the sun when the valley is fogged in. $10 Methow Trails fat bike pass required, available at Methow Cycle.
+Often in the sun when the valley is fogged in. $10 Methow Trails fat bike pass required, available at Methow Cycle & Sport.

-Sled packed only.
-Open for snowshoeing.
-Fatbiking coming soon!
 Adjacent to Pearrygin State Park, this area features numerous 30-inch groomed trails over rolling hills and some sustained climbs.
 Great views of the mountains.
 These trails are groomed by the Methow Fatbike crew.
 Discover Pass required to park at the Lloyd Ranch Trailhead.

 Winthrop Fatbike Snowshoe

 A 30-inch wide groomed trail for fat bikes and snowshoes.
 Start from the Town Trailhead or Winthrop Fish Hatchery parking lot.
 This trail begins with easy, twisty trails and changes to rolling loops after crossing Twin Lakes Road.
-The Bitterbrush loop is slightly easier than the Barnsley Loop. $10 Methow Trails fat bike pass required, available at Methow Cycle.
+The Bitterbrush loop is slightly easier than the Barnsley Loop. $10 Methow Trails fat bike pass required, available at Methow Cycle & Sport.

 Pearrygin State Park